aridoza/foundational-java/oop-java/inheritance-household-lab/README.md

 #### Deliverable

-A simple Java program that has at least two households.
-Print statements can be used to show their behavior.
+A simple Java program that has at least two households. `print` statements can be used to show their behavior.

 ---